matt-mich/ucd-csci2312-pa2/README.md

         points and the clusters, find the distance between points, and stream both clusters and points in from a stream, and out to a stream.

-            Created and compiled by Matthew Michaelis, based on the Programming Assignment 2 source files in C++ using CLion 1.2.4.
+            Created by Matthew Michaelis, based on the Programming Assignment 2 source files in C++ using CLion 1.2.4, cmake 3.3.2, GCC 4.9.3.
+Also tested on the csegrid using GCC 4.8.2.